-Today, when we sit down in a pew (and I used to despise pews like you possibly do), you touch old wood that reminds us we are in a very long story that’s been going for quite some time.
+Today, when we sit down in a pew (and I used to despise pews), we touch old wood that reminds us we are in a very long story that’s been going for quite some time.
 We are getting a touchable, tangible reminder of the work of God.
-As we sit in that old wooden pew, we grasp a hymnal that contains hundreds of songs written hundreds of years ago expressing the storied praise of those people.
+As we sit in that old wooden pew, we grasp a hymnal that contains hundreds of songs written hundreds of years ago expressing the storied praise of God’s people.
 Those folk have a lot to teach us.
-When we glance not at a PowerPoint (and those are not bad) but at a stained glass window depicting the risen Lord, through our sight we are drawn into the story that reminds of something bigger than ourselves.
+When we glance not at a PowerPoint (and those are not bad) but at a stained glass window depicting the risen Lord, through the gift of sight we are drawn into the story that reminds of something bigger than ourselves.

 And here’s the reality.
 All this is spiritual.

 Yes, God is God of the spiritual and physical.
 But, even more, the material is part of God’s good created order in which the Spirit himself hovered over long ago.

 This spiritual encompasses the physical.

 The “spiritual” is literally “of the Spirit,” and God does lay claim to all physical.
 God, the One who is bigger than what we can visibly see, has chosen to work within what we visibly see (and hear, taste, touch and smell).

 He even gets down and works in that earthy dirt.

 He breathed into that earthy dust and it came alive.
 Perhaps the first act of worship was the first breath taken.